hzz0024/hzz0024.github.io/_posts/2020/2020-03-15-DelBay1_angsd_SFS_3.markdown

 ---
 Conclusion

 1. parameter -setMaxDepth impacts a lot on the number of SNPs, and the average Fst values.
-However, with this setting we can see more high-Fst SNPs and clear inversion patterns in the chr 6
+By changing the -setMaxDepth from 16 (1x) to 32 (2x), we can see more high-Fst SNPs and clearer inversion patterns in the chr 6

-2. -minMapQ has limited impacts on the Fst (differ by 0.0025 from Base result), perhaps keep this option for data generation
+2. -minMapQ has limited impacts on the Fst (differ by 0.0025 from Base result), but keep this option for data generation may increase the SNP quality

-3. not sure how the -ref will impact the results
+3. not sure how -ref will impact the results